English version of the article

 This design makes RAG especially valuable in health care, where knowledge is constantly evolving and every answer must be both reliable and safe.
 But it also highlights why careful evaluation is necessary: we need to ensure the system retrieves the right sources, interprets them correctly, and communicates its conclusions in a way health professionals can trust.
 Evaluating RAG in this context is about much more than performance—it’s about ensuring technology truly supports better decisions and, ultimately, better care.

-For this reason, we need a different approach.
-At Clinia, we have designed our own set of medical and linguistic criteria to evaluate responses from both the content perspective (Is the information correct, complete, and safe?) and the form perspective (Is it clear, respectful, and useful to the reader?).
+Following this line of thought, at Clinia, we have designed our own set of medical and linguistic criteria to evaluate responses from both the content perspective (Is the information correct, complete, and safe?) and the form perspective (Is it clear, respectful, and useful to the reader?).
 This ensures that our evaluation reflects trustworthiness and patient safety.

 These guidelines ensure the semantic validity and scientific robustness of model outputs, which are the foundation of trustworthiness in health care AI.